 Hardworking folks all want the same thing after a long and tiring day at work: a calm and relaxing environment, perhaps a massage to soothe the tired muscles.
 Most of us yearn for a vacation every year, but not everyone has the luxury to go on holiday.

 The next best thing is to have a tranquil and serene getaway right at the heart of your home, your backyard to be exact.
-Do more than just adding a water feature, make your backyard a refuge and an escape from the busy city life with these tips.
+Do more than just adding a water feature, make your garden refuge and an escape from the busy city life with these tips.

 First things first, survey your backyard.
-Maybe a simple cleanup and repair of items and structures can already provide you the haven you’re looking for.
-Check which items you want to keep, maybe a handed down, family heirloom bench that you want to pass down to your child?
+Maybe a simple cleanup and repair of items and structures can provide the haven you've always wanted.
+Check which items you want to keep, perhaps a handed down, family heirloom bench that you want to pass down to your child?

 While it's nice to sunbathe once in a while, it's not nice to get sunburned.
 Utilize your backyard even when it's raining or scorching hot.
-While an umbrella can provide some temporary shade, a better way to shade your backyard is to get sail shades, retractable awnings, or canopy.
+While an umbrella can provide some temporary shade, a better way to shade your patio is to get sail shades, retractable awnings, or canopy.

-Plan your landscape where you'll feel like you're transported back to the time you went to Hawaii.
+Plan your landscape where you'll feel like you're back to the time you went to Hawaii.
 However, don't just put in plants you saw from your vacation.
 Look out for native plants and flowers that are better suited for your terrain and climate.
 Create variation by making a lush garden and not just planting similar plants uniformly.

 You can also add a heated flooring or a hot tub to soothe your aching muscles.
 Don't let the cold weather hamper your lounging time in your backyard and dampen your spirits.

 After a long day at work, you may want to relax in a calm and quiet environment shielded from your neighbors.
 Check with your municipality on guidelines of fencing in your property.
 Add tall hedges and trees to cover your backyard and provide you privacy.
-If your local municipality does not allow for tall structures, you can use movable screens instead.
+If your local city does not allow for tall structures, you can use movable screens instead.